Miskatonic-Investigative-Society/CoC7-FoundryVTT/.github/TRANSLATIONS.md

 ##### SETTINGS.SelfRollWhisperTargetHint

 `"SETTINGS.SelfRollWhisperTargetHint": "As a GM, when doing self check roll, who do you want to send a notification to.",`

+##### SETTINGS.ShowExperimentalFeatures

+`"SETTINGS.ShowExperimentalFeatures": "Show Experimental Features",`

+##### SETTINGS.ShowExperimentalFeaturesHint

+`"SETTINGS.ShowExperimentalFeaturesHint": "Your world may become unusable in a future release if you use these features.
+For testing only DO NOT use these in your game worlds",`

 ##### SETTINGS.StanbyGMRolls